History of military logistics: First World War

-The British blockade of Germany kept a stranglehold on raw materials, goods, and food needed to support the Germany war effort, and is considered one of the key elements in the eventual Allied victory in the war.
+The British blockade of Germany kept a stranglehold on raw materials, goods, and food needed to support the German war effort, and is considered one of the key elements in the eventual Allied victory in the war.
 This form of economic warfare also involved pressure on neutral countries not to export or re-export to Germany and a program of pre-emptive purchasing.
 The Germans attempted to exploit occupied countries like Romania and Ukraine for oil, grain and other resources.
 Although the Allies controlled most of the world's shipping, Germany's unrestricted submarine warfare showed the vulnerability of merchant shipping despite Allied naval superiority.
 The United Kingdom was particularly vulnerable to economic blockade, as it did not produce enough food to feed itself, importing nearly two-thirds of its food.
 Coal and food had to be rationed.

 In 1912, the biochemist, Casimir Funk, theorised that beriberi, scurvy and rickets were all diseases caused by nutrient deficiencies, naming the missing nutrient chemicals "vitamines" and over the following decades, biochemists were able to isolate them.
 During the First World War, the troops in the Gallipoli campaign suffered from beriberi and scurvy because the British Army's ration was deficient in these vitamins.
 Unlike their counterparts on the Western Front, the troops were unable to supplement their diet with local produce.
 A type of scurvy in the form of septic sores known as "Barcoo rot" appeared among the Australian Light Horse in the Sinai campaign, for the same reason.